 “Web users searching for South Africa’s newest search engine Jonga on Google are more likely to find an Indian army 4×4, a South African tour company or the genealogy of a German whose name is “Jonga”.
 That is if they find it at all.

 The search engine was dropped from the Google index “in its entirety” last week, according to owner of Jonga, Alistair Carruthers.

 Carruthers says he has “no idea whatsoever” why Jonga is no longer indexed by the world’s biggest search engine.”

 Maybe this is because lots of South African searches on Google came up with links from Jonga’s web directory and thus Jonga was getting a lot of traffic, maybe it’s because Google are just greedy and don’t want to give traffic to anyone but themselves?
 Maybe it’s because Alistair Carruthers has been bad mouthing Google and they have secret spys?
 Who knows why.
 But it seems pretty ridiculous.
 Give the guy a break.
-South Africans be proudly South African and use his search engine.
-Give him the traffic he deserves.
+South Africans use his search engine.
+Help Jonga cement itself.

 Tagging has become the new way to categorize, label and find things on the internet.
 A technique that has been booming, especially in the blogging world, with large sites like Flickr and Technorati promoting the use of tags.
 A tag is like a keyword that relates to a site that when clicked on, takes you to the site lniked to the tag.

 Born around the hype of the Million Dollar Home Page that I posted a previous article on.
 “1000 Tags is a project that aims to put to the test in its simplest form the viability of tagging as a way to advertise, by presenting a tag cloud formed by tags added by people who try to promote a particular site or page.”

 Does it work?
 Well I’m going to give it a bash and see what happens to my traffic.